Vizonex/AsyncToolBag/README.md

 # Inspiration for this library
 Inspired by the amazing aiomultiprocess library , I had decided to go out and tackle the remaining parts and things that I wanted to implement
-You will find this library to come very handy with heavier coroutines that require moderation on the concurrency.
+You will find this library to come very handy with heavier coroutines that require moderation on the concurrency but maybe you lack cores that can be used.

 In my inspiration with all the different Pool Executors I have came up with the `AsyncPoolExecutor` used to acting more like the `ThreadPoolExecutor`
 There are still a couple of things still left to do before I can make this into a python library but here is the gist of what I have for this concept.